dylanhudson/pytorch-chaRNN/README.md

 Open a new terminal window, navigate to where you want your working directory, and create a folder for the project.
 Enter the folder, and run\
 `python3 -m venv .venv`\
 `source .venv/bin/activate`\
-Then proceed to install PyTorch, etc. If you open a new terminal window, you will need to again activate the virtual env with `source` command above.
+Then proceed to install PyTorch (`pip install torch`).

+Note-- if you open a new terminal window, you will need to again activate the virtual env with `source` command above.

 # Usage